Driving Industry-Wide Sustainability along the Supply Chain

 Supplier sustainability risks

-In 2010, one of the major international manufacturers of Apple products was alleged to be providing poor work conditions, leading to a tragic losssurveys by the WWF and the Rainforest Action Network, respectively, Kellogg’s, Yoplait, Häagen-Dazs and other well-known food companies have failed to meet their commitments to phase out environmental damage caused by palm oil suppliers..
+In 2010, one of the major international manufacturers of Apple products was alleged to be providing poor work conditions, leading to a tragic loss of life.
 It did not take long for the media to publicly scrutinize Apple itself.
-Moreover, according to
+Moreover, according to surveys by the WWF and the Rainforest Action Network, respectively, Kellogg’s, Yoplait, Häagen-Dazs and other well-known food companies have failed to meet their commitments to phase out environmental damage caused by palm oil suppliers.

 In the above situations, the companies were pressured to improve their suppliers’ sustainable practices.
 More recently, the WWF and the Rainforest Action Network have sought to pressure food companies that were not able to reach their goals to eliminate deforestation along their supply chains.